AdaCore/training_material/courses/ada_essentials/273_subprogram_contracts/03-special_attributes.rst

       with Post =>
         -- If input 'Index' is in range
         (if Index'Old in Text'Range then
-          -- Either text at original index was not digit not (Is_Digit (Text'Old(Index'Old)))
+          -- Either text at original position was not digit not (Is_Digit (Text'Old(Index'Old)))
-          -- Or text at original index is now "*" or  Text(Index'Old) = '*');
+          -- Or text at original position is now '*' or  Text(Index'Old) = '*');

 ----------------------------------